pvlib/pvlib-python/README.md

 Compatibility
 =============

-PV_LIB is currently compatible with python 2.7.X, 3.3 and 3.4
+pvlib-python is compatible with Python versions 2.7, 3.3, and 3.4, and pandas versions 0.13.1 through 0.16.

 Code Transition